jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 </dependency>
 ```

-By simply using the `@EnableConfigServer` annotation, the server is configured in the Spring Boot application.
+By simply using the `@EnableConfigServer` annotation, Spring Cloud Cloud is configured in the Spring Boot application.

 ```java
 @EnableConfigServer